 National cable service provider

-Bryan represented a national cable service provider in defense of a putative nationwide class action filed on behalf of former customers involving its data retention and privacy policies, and alleging that the company violated the Federal Cable Communications Policy Act, two related California privacy statues and an implied contract.
-The court granted our motion to dismiss, and entered judgment in favor of our client.
+Representation of a national cable service provider in defense of two putative nationwide class actions filed on behalf of former customers involving its data retention and privacy policies and alleging the company violated the Federal Cable Communications Policy Act and related stateprivacy statutes.
+The courts granted our motions to dismiss and entered judgment in favor of our client.
+Burton v.
+Time Warner Cable Inc., 2013 WL 3337784 (C.D.
+Cal.); Gubala v.
+Time Warner Cable Inc., 846 F. 3d 909 (7th Cir.
+2017).

 National fitness club